yoenoo/kernel_bench_stuff/README.md

 - **is correct ✅**: check against reference torch operators `n_correctness` times on randomized inputs.
 - **is performant ⏱️**: compare against reference torch operators `n_trial` times to measure speedup between runtimes.

-Check out `src/eval.py` for more details.
+Check out `src/eval.py` for details on how we implement correctness check and timing.

+We provide a convenient script `scripts/run_and_check.py` to evaluate one single sample source code against a reference source code, check correctness and compute speedup.
+You can use this to evaluate a model-generated kernel.

 #### Overall Benchmark Metric